 There are two exams for GCSE Language and two for GCSE Literature.
 These contain a mixture of question types.
-Pupils will not be able to take texts into the exam so it is vital that they learn quotations as well as those key skills.
-There are no tiers of entry; everyone takes the same exams.
+All examinations in these subjects are 'closed book', which means that pupils will not be able to take texts into the exam; it is therefore vital that they learn quotations, revise characters, themes, plots and events (for Literature), and practise related key skills and develop accuracy and ambition of spelling, punctuation and grammar (Language and Literature).

+There are not separate tiers of entry: all pupils sit the same exam.